Quote-Me-If-You-Can/Quote-Me-If-You-Can.github.io/index.md

 This is why we remove all speaker that have more than one occupation.
 By doing so we remove 12% of the remining data.

 ## Occupation clustering
+By applying our filtering criterions on the external dataset, we find that there is 6800 different occupations in it.
+This is a lot.
+To reduced them we firstly look

+We found some publications [here](https://repository.library.georgetown.edu/handle/10822/559298)[^2] and [there](https://www.leyden212.org/Page/4244) about Career Clusters.
+Based on them we